garimaj2108/Data-Viz-Final-Project/README.md

 **What's bad about this Visual:**

-* This visualization would add more value if growth rate per job category is included in the metric rather than growth rate per city
+* This visualization would add more value if the growth rate per job category is included in the metric rather than the growth rate per city

 ******************************************************************************************************************************
 ******************************************************************************************************************************